amusant/fpga-hammer/onboard/README.md

 	- inside rowhammer.py you can set Activation Interval, Refresh Interval and address range.
     - 512MB of memory is reserved away from the linux kernel on which we do rowhammer experiments.
 		- this to avoid rowhammering a working linux memory which will result in freeze.
+	- modify launch_a_test function in rowhammer.py
+		ADDR: The start address.
+We will rowhammer a zone of 1MB starting from this address.
+		AI:   Activation interval fixed.
+45 ns
+		RI:   Refresh interval in miliseconds,
+		Pattern: